fakihali0/tnm/docs/stories/1-1-local-windows-machine-setup-and-network-configuration.md

 ### Future Migration Path
 When migrating to VPS (Story 4.x in Epic 1 - Phase 2):
-1. Same setup applies with public IP instead of 192.168.1.100
+1. Same setup applies with public IP instead of 10.4.0.180
+2. Update vms.tnm.local in hosts files to point to VPS public IP
-2. Firewall rule will need Public profile added
+3. Firewall rule will need Public profile added
-3. Nginx will be added as reverse proxy
+4. Nginx will be added as reverse proxy
-4. SSL/TLS certificate will be configured
+5. SSL/TLS certificate will be configured
-5. Windows Service (NSSM) will replace manual startup
+6. Windows Service (NSSM) will replace manual startup

 ---